-The NW Diversity Learning Series will be held virtually with six, bi-monthly 2-hour, WEBINAR SESSIONS (12:00 pm to 2:00 pm).
+The purpose of the NW Diversity Learning Series is to leverage the value of education and strategy on diversity, inclusion, equity and accessibility (DEIA) in support of employers’ organizational goals.
+Each annual Series is comprised of six, bi-monthly 2-hour, WEBINAR SESSIONS (12:00 pm to 2:00 pm); each workshop focuses on a specific topic using interactive/experiential learning methods.
 Employees, managers, and leaders join together to learn about emerging issues and best practices for creating inclusive organizational work environments and teams.
-The 2021 virtual series will:

 We invite you to join us for an upcoming session of the NW Diversity Learning Series.
 Please express your interest to UCFCOMDiversity@ucf.edu.
 Space is limited.